 Barrenwort or Bishop’s Hat

-Illuminated by a sprightly, overhead display of starry, pure white flowers, the emerging henna-hued leaves grow into a compact mass that stays tidy all season.
-Smaller sized, handsome pointed leaflets have toothed margins and impart scarlet and crimson colors for a lambent fall finale.
+Illuminated by a breezy, overhead display of star-like, pure white flowers, the emerging henna-hued leaves grow into a compact mass that stays neat all season.
+Smaller sized, handsome pointed green leaflets have toothed margins and end the season with a lambent fall finale, imparting scarlet and crimson colors.

 Size: 8" – 10" high x 12" wide.